erwinpasia/NVIDIA-DLI-Advanced-Technical-Workshop-Fundamentals-of-Accelerated-Data-Science-with-RAPIDS/README.md

-# Nvidia DLI -Technical Workshop for Fundamentals of Accelerated Data Science with RAPIDS
+# Nvidia DLI -Technical Workshop for Fundamentals of Accelerated Data Science with RAPIDS - COMPLETED.
+## [Certificate Of Competency - Successfully Completed!]

 ## Instructor-Led Workshop's Fundamentals of Accelerated Data Science with RAPIDS